RaoulMa/pong/README.md

 replay buffer.
 - In case of the PPO agent we set the clipping range to 0.1 and choose a batch size of 8 episodes.
 - All default hyperparameters can be found in the file 'cfg.py'.
+- Due to computational resorces we have not made a hyperparameter seach and only considered one fixed seed.

 The following plot shows the average reward of the DQN agent while training for 650000 frames/steps.
 Losing or winning yields a reward of -1 or +1.
 Note, while training the agent epsilon decreases